rldotai/ocr-experiments/paddle-ocr/README.md

 The 2.0 versions, which the starter code is based off of, are pretty recondite as far as containers go, and although I'm not a Docker expert, I feel like they could be streamlined somewhat.
 It seems like it starts with a standard NVIDIA container but then kinda goes off into the weeds, and at the end it installs a bunch of Python wheels of strange provenance for multiple versions of Python; I don't know what's going on there.
 They're also using an older version of CUDA and CuDNN, so I'm trying to get the 2.1 version working, since they've apparently added a bunch of new models.
+Or at least new parameters for old ones--it seems like the actual models that get downloaded are still the v2.0 ones.

+In any event, this doesn't seem to be straightforward, since I tried using a newer version of Python only to discover that `paddleocr` is pinned to an older version of `numpy`, so at this point I'd rather just test  out a different OCR system rather than trying to eke out possible performance improvements here.

 # Reference